brygotti/lesfraisestagada/analysis.md

 However, a high click count can simply be due to the high number of articles associated to a particular country within the game.
 This does not necessarily tell us something about player's biases.
 Therefore, we rather focus on the ratio of click count divided by the number of articles to get a result closer to reality.
 On <a href="#World_click_count" data-bs-toggle="tooltip">figure 8</a>, we see an overrepresentation of some countries like Vatican city, Brazil, or South Africa which are different from the previous ones.
 Vatican city is a particular case in this dataset as there is only one article associated with this country so the click count is not influenced by the scaling.
 It could be considered as an outlier, not necesarilly indicating something about player's biases.
 Therefore, the scaled click count map indicates that part of a high click count can simply be explained by the high number of articles associated to a particular country.
 But scaling creates some artefacts like Vatican city so it does not seem to be the best approach.
 There appear to be another factor influencing the click count per country as some countries remain more represented than other even when considering a scaled version of the click count.

 But, can we rationally explain a differentially distributed click count?
-Are there other factors influcing the click count of player's?
+Are there other factors influencing the click count of player's?
 Onto the next topic to figure it out!

 </div>
 </div>